DanShappir/Seq/README.md

 ```javascript
 console.log(Sequences.numbers(2, 2).head(5).toArray()); // outputs [2, 4, 6, 8, 10]
 ```
-The generator returned by *Sequences.numbers* can also receive an initial value.
-If specified, this value overrides any initial value provided to *Sequences.numbers* itself.
+The generator returned by *Sequences.numbers* can also receive an initial value and a step value.
+If specified, these values override any initial values provided to *Sequences.numbers* itself.

 ### Filters
 Several of the API methods accept a filter argument.
 Often this will be a regular function (not a generator), in which case a second argument can specify the *this* value for that function.
 In this scenario, the specified filter works much the same way as callbacks provided to array iteration methods.